rhysd/vim-lsp-ale/README.md

 ```

 This plugin configures vim-lsp and ALE automatically.
 You don't need to setup various variables.

+When opening a source code including some lint errors, vim-lsp will receive the errors from language server
+and ALE will report the errors in the buffer.

 For more details, see [the documentation](./doc/vim-lsp-ale.txt).